kumarlokesh/practical-system-design/README.md

 # System Design Exercises

-A collection of system design exercises implemented in Go and Rust.
+A collection of system design exercises.
 Each exercise is a self-contained project demonstrating the design and implementation of various distributed systems concepts.

 ## Exercises